 I lay there for a few moments longer, enjoying the silence.
 And then I drifted away, not into sleep but into my thoughts…

 And this is how my day, and probably those of most people, will be spent.
 I see something for a few seconds and then my mind starts its unstoppable internal monologue and my surroundings become a blur.
 I could be at Mount Rushmore, marvelling at the statues of the heads of four American presidents, or in the Antarctic staring at icebergs and glaciers and it would still make no difference.
 After a few seconds my talkative mind would write over the lot.
-It would be nice to see the world in its pristine condition without my internal narrative always butting in, not just for a minute or two like this morning, but for hours on end.
-But my mind is the pub bore, the urban graffiti artist.
+It would be nice to see the world in its pristine condition without my internal narrative always butting in, not just for a minute or two but for hours on end.
+But my mind is the pub bore or the urban graffiti scrawler (I refuse to call them ‘artists’.)

 I don’t know, but if anyone has any ideas, feel free to comment.